h3poteto/aws-global-accelerator-controller/README.md

 ![GitHub](https://img.shields.io/github/license/h3poteto/aws-global-accelerator-controller)

 # AWS Global Accelerator Controller
-AWS Global Accelerator Controller is a controller to manage Global Accelerator for a Kubenretes cluster.
+AWS Global Accelerator Controller is a controller to manage Global Accelerator for a Kubernetes cluster.
 The features are

 - Create Global Accelerator for the Network Load Balancer which is created by Service `type: LoadBalancer`.
 - Create Global Accelerator for the Application Load Balancer which is created by [aws-load-balancer-controller](https://github.com/kubernetes-sigs/aws-load-balancer-controller/).